getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 }
 ```

 If you look closely, you'll see that `it.next()` is called before each iteration, and then `res.done` is consulted.
-If `res.done` is `false`, the iteration doesn't occur.
+If `res.done` is `true`, the expression evaluates to `false` and the iteration doesn't occur.

 Recall earlier that we suggested iterators should in general not return `done: true` along with the final intended value from the iterator.
 Now you can see why.